kflyddn/etl/README.md

-This is a simple ETL using Java, Spring Boot and Kafka.
+This is a publisher-subscriber pattern implementation using Java, Spring Boot and Kafka.
 The application reads .csv/.xml files and transforms them into .json

 **How to execute:**